 Three people were later arrested – among the charges were kidnapping, rape, child endangerment, assault, and battery.

 Cristina recently received her GED and is working on college applications.
 That said, Cristina has been rescued but she is hardly free.
-The physical and emotional abuse has long-term effects on the brain and body; her team is working to provide the care and support she needs to overcome depression, low self-esteem, as well as feelings of worthlessness, guilt, and anxiety.
+The physical and emotional abuse has long-term effects on the brain and body; her team is working to provide the care and support she needs to overcome depression, PTSD, as well as feelings of worthlessness, guilt, and anxiety.

 Help us support Cristina as she works toward a fulfilling life, one unrestricted by fear and trauma.
 Donate to Cristina’s cause here.